jac307/MediaArtTutorials/IARTS1T03/TW-W6.md

 <h1 style="color: darkred;">W6: Technical Walkthrough Activity — Designing Lighting Cues</h1>

 **Goal:** Practice spatial and lighting vocabulary by designing and communicating **lighting cues over time**, using light as a narrative and expressive tool.

-This activity focuses on **change**: how lighting transitions reshape space, attention, and emotion.

 ---